rmcar17/piqtree/docs/quickstart/calculate_jc_distances.md

 ### Multithreading

 The number of threads to be used may be specified.
-By default, or if 0 is specified all available threads are used.
+By default, or if 0 is specified, all available threads are used.

 ```python
 from cogent3 import load_aligned_seqs